rgalanakis/robgforpps/_pages/meet-rob.md

     image_path: "/assets/images/t/strongtowns-d3-chat.jpg"
     alt: "people sitting around a table in discussion"
     title: "Groups like StrongTownsPDX are coming up with bold and pragmatic ways to solve Portland's problems."
+gallery-2b:
+  - url: "/assets/images/o/pat-glencoe.jpg"
+    image_path: "/assets/images/t/pat-glencoe.jpg"
+    alt: "Teachers and families picketing in front of a school"
+    title: "Picketing with families and teachers was a great way to talk about big issues like means of production with the kids!"
+  - url: "/assets/images/o/pat-corking.jpg"
+    image_path: "/assets/images/t/pat-corking.jpg"
+    alt: "Teacher on a strike march a block away."
+    title: "It was a joy to cork for our PAT marchers Downtown."
+  - url: "/assets/images/o/pat-strike-bus.jpg"
+    image_path: "/assets/images/t/pat-strike-bus.jpg"
+    alt: "Hundreds of bike riders wearing blue carrying strike signs."
+    title: "The Strike Bus was a highlight of my advocacy.
+Tons of fun and a big success."
 ---

 # PPS Parent, Community Advocate